jeffreykegler/Marpa--R3/cpan/kollos/init.lua.md

 ## Kollos object

+`ref_count` maintains a reference count that controls the destruction of Kollos interpreters.
+`warn` is for a warning callback -- it's not currently used.
+`buffer` is used by kollos internally, usually for buffering symbol ID's in the libmarpa wrappers.
+`buffer_capacity` is its current capacity.

+The buffer strategy currently is to set its capacity to the maximum symbol count of any of the grammars in the Kollos interpreter.

 ```
     -- miranda: section C function declarations
     struct kollos_extraspace {
         int ref_count;
         int (*warn)(const char* format, ...);
+        Marpa_Symbol_ID *buffer;
+        int buffer capacity;
     };

 ```